deffi/svg_extrude/README.md

 ### Coordinate system

-The coordinate system used by sgv2fff is x right, y up.
+The SVG X axis (right) is mapped to the OpenSCAD X axis (right) and the SVG Y axis (down) is mapped to the OpenSCAD Y axis (front to back).
+This means that the image will be reproduced correctly when view from below (-Z).
+If you want to view the image from above, flip either the SVG file or the 3D model as required.

-The SVG origin is at the upper left corner of the page (note that Inkscape uses a different coordinate system with the origin at the lower left).
-The SVG origin will be mapped to the coordinate origin.
-To preserve handedness, the y axis is inverted.
-Work to be done.
+The SVG origin (upper left corner of the page) is mapped to the OpenSCAD origin.

 ## Installation